AngelaCox/UX-Portfolio/_projects/nextdc/document-management-system.md

 project: Document Management System
 ---

-Working with CTO Paul Gampe, I analysed and selected Alfresco as NEXTDC's document management solution.
-I was given three months to analyse, test and implement the solution across the company.
+Working with CTO Paul Gampe, the decision was made that documentation across the company needed to be supported and controlled to retain ISO 9001 certification and gain ISO 27001.
+I analysed NEXTDC's existing documentation solution and selected Alfresco as NEXTDC's document management solution.
+I was given three months to analyse, test and implement the solution across the company to enable NEXTDC to gain their 27001 Information Security certification.

-Given the time constraints, Federal Enterprise Architecture was selected as a workable framework to implement across the business.
+Given the time constraints, Federal Enterprise Architecture was selected as a workable framework to implement across the business with minimal impact.

-I then gathered requirements from each team and department, analysed them and performed an audit on existing documentation.
+I then gathered documentation, security, space and other requirements from each team and department, analysed them and performed an audit on existing documentation.

 I managed my IT resourcing for the testing and migration.
 Permission levels were assigned and SSO implemented.
-Due to an unforseen and severe resource constraint, no automatic migration was possible from one system to another.

-The only solution?
-Manual taxonomy creation.
-I manually created the entire structure within Alfresco, folder by folder...
-After a dedicated three months, the project was completed in the timeframe, well under budget.
+I created adn performed implemented user-driven training for Alfresco across the company, for both regular, admin and superadmin users.

+NEXTDC received the ISO 27001 certification which was needed to support their customer requirements.

 Images?
 Link to alfresco opensource tools page?